BjoernKW/InvoiceRobot/README.md

 $ invoice-fetcher $DB_USERNAME $DB_PASSWORD $DB_INVOICE_NUMBERS
 ```

-in order for *InvoiceFetcher* to retrieve the Deutsche Bahn invoices specified by whitespace-delimited invoice numbers
+in order for *InvoiceRobot* to retrieve the Deutsche Bahn invoices specified by whitespace-delimited invoice numbers
 under ```$DB_INVOICE_NUMBERS```.

 ## Built With